-An interactive architecture game using materials sourced from the scraps of London’s workshops is coming to the Design Museum as part of the London Design Festival on 22 September.
-Aimed at adults and children alike, REPLAY questions reuse and its aesthetics, whilst demonstrating how playfulness invites creativity.
-The game, created by AA Material Arcade and Swiss architect Sébastien Tripod, encourages players to explore shapes and textures and collectively create a single sculpture.
+An interactive architecture game using materials sourced from the scraps of London’s workshops came to the Design Museum as part of the London Design Festival on 22 September.
+Aimed at adults and children alike, REPLAY questioned reuse and its aesthetics, whilst demonstrating how playfulness invites creativity.
+The game, created by AA Material Arcade and Swiss architect Sébastien Tripod, encouraged players to explore shapes and textures and collectively create a single sculpture.

 From a pallet to a new landscape, and vice versa.
-The AA Material Arcade and Swiss architect Sébastien Tripod invite you to play with shapes and textures to collectively create a sculpture as part of the London Design Festival on 22 September at the Design Museum.
-Addressed to adults and children alike, REPLAY questions reuse and its aesthetics, whilst demonstrating how playfulness invites creativity.
+The AA Material Arcade and Swiss architect Sébastien Tripod invited the Design Museum audiences to play with shapes and textures to collectively create a sculpture as part of the London Design Festival on 22 September at the Design Museum.
+Addressed to adults and children alike, REPLAY questioned reuse and its aesthetics, whilst demonstrating how playfulness invites creativity.

 The rules are simple: take a piece and place it touching another.
 If it falls, a new foundation is formed.
 Players must always work with the existing layout, leading to a shifting structure shaped by past and present participants – reflective of the process in the development of the project.
 Once the structure, building or landscape is completed, it’s time to think of reuse and replay.
 The construction game turns into a puzzle and the puzzle will become a construction game for future players.